-Free TextHelps you remove sensitive data that appears in free-text columns such as "Notes."
-This type of algorithm requires some expertise to use, because you must set it to recognize sensitive data within a block of text.
-One challenge is that individual words might not be sensitive on their own, but together they may Term Definition be.
-This algorithm uses profiler sets to determine which information it needs to mask.
-You can decide which expressions the algorithm uses to search for material such as addresses.
-For example, you can set the algorithm to look for "St," "Cir," "Blvd," and other words that suggest an address.
-You can also use pattern matching to identify potential sensitive information.
-For example, a number that takes the form 123-45-6789 is likely to be a Social Security Number.
-You can use free text redaction algorithm to show or hide information by displaying either a "deny list" or an "allow list." algorithm requires some expertise to use, because you must set it to recognize sensitive data within a block of text.
+Term Definition Free Text Helps you remove sensitive data that appears in free-text columns such as "Notes."
+This type of Redaction algorithm requires some expertise to use, because you must set it to recognize sensitive data with a block of text.
 One challenge is that individual words might not be sensitive on their own, but together they may be.
 This algorithm uses profiler sets to determine which information it needs to mask.
 You can decide which expressions the algorithm uses to search for material such as addresses.
 For example, you can set the algorithm to look for "St," "Cir," "Blvd," and other words that suggest an address.
 You can also use pattern matching to identify potential sensitive information.
 For example, a number that takes the form 123-45-6789 is likely to be a Social Security Number.
-You can use free text redaction algorithm to show or hide information by displaying either a "deny"
+You can use free text redaction algorithm to show or hide information by displaying either a "deny list" or an "allow list."